 Sick leave for employees will accumulate to the equivalency of 120 days maximum.
+Accumulated sick leave will not be paid out upon separation of employment.

 10.04 Sick Leave and Long-term Disability

 In the event an employee becomes eligible for benefits under the District's long term disability insurance program, the employee will no longer receive paid sick leave.